ItalyStrap/theme-json-generator/README.md

 [![License](https://img.shields.io/packagist/l/italystrap/theme-json-generator.svg)](https://packagist.org/packages/italystrap/theme-json-generator)
 ![PHP from Packagist](https://img.shields.io/packagist/php-v/italystrap/theme-json-generator)

-WordPress Theme Json Generator the OOP way
+WordPress Theme Json Generator: The OOP Way

-This is a WIP project and still experimental.
-Until this package reach the version 1.x.x, we still on 0.x.x version (if you don't know what this means, please read the [SemVer](http://semver.org/) specification).

-In short because of 0.x.x version the API can change at any time.
+**Work in Progress:** This project is experimental and currently in development.
+As we navigate through the 0.x.x versions, please note that API changes may occur.
+For understanding versioning, refer to the [SemVer](http://semver.org/) specification.

-The idea is to generate a file `theme.json` (and all others `*.json` files inside the `styles` folder) from PHP because json sucks 😁 (just kidding)
+**Project Vision:** The aim is to revolutionize the way `theme.json` files (and other `*.json` files within the `styles` folder) are generated because json sucks 😁 (just kidding).
+PHP offers the flexibility to divide configurations into multiple files, include comments, and generate dynamic content, overcoming the limitations of JSON.

-With PHP, you have the ability to split the file in multiple files, add comments, generate the content and many more other stuff as you wish, PHP is not limited like json.
+**Who is This For?**
+- Ideal for those seeking a more maintainable and predictable method to generate JSON files for WordPress themes.
+- Perfect if you prefer writing your configurations once and reusing them efficiently.

+**Not Suited For:**
+- Users content with direct JSON file manipulation without the need for PHP generation.
+- Those who believe this approach complicates the JSON generation process.
+- Individuals comfortable managing extensive JSON configurations manually.

-I'm experimenting this library as CLI and WP_CLI (the latter is on hold right now) command for generating and validating JSON files for a BLock Theme.
+**Explore With Us:** Join us in exploring this CLI and WP_CLI tool for generating and validating JSON files for Block Themes, and see how it can streamline your development process.

-Who is this not for?
-* If you are happy with the JSON file, and you do not want to use PHP to generate it, this package is not for you.
-* If you think that this  tool overcomplicates the process of generating the JSON file, this package is not for you.
-* If you like to manage tens or thousands of lines of JSON code, make typo and so on, this package is not for you.

-So, who is this for?
-* If you like to use a more predictable and maintainable way to generate the JSON file, this package is for you.
-* If you like to write once and use it multiple times, this package is for you.
+**Important Considerations for Developers:**

+This package is designed with the development phase in mind and **should only be used for development purposes**.
+For performance reasons, it is not recommended to use this tool in production environments.
+JSON files should be generated in advance during the development process and considered as a form of cache in your project.
+Generating these files on the fly in a production environment is strongly discouraged.
+Therefore, **this package should not be used in production**.

+**Extending Functionality with CLI Commands:**

+To enhance your development workflow, this package includes CLI commands that simplify the initialization, generation, and validation of JSON files.
+These tools are crafted to streamline the creation and management of your theme’s configuration, ensuring a smooth and efficient development process.

 ## Table Of Contents